cloakedj/MetdineUI/README.md

 > <b>Note: </b>The file api.service.ts present inside <b>`/src/app/services/api-service`</b> contains the api code that is responsible for communication with the backend server.

-## Deployment Details
+# Deployment Details

-The project can be run locally by navigating to the project directory and running <b>`ng serve`</b>.
-This will start the development server which can be accessed at <b>`https://localhost:4200`</b>.
-The app will automatically reload if you change any of the source files.
+The project needs to be built for production before development.

 ## Project build
 Run <b>`ng build`</b> to build the project.
 The build artifacts will be stored in the <b>`dist/`</b> directory.
 Use the <b>`--prod`</b> flag for a production build.